Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Introduction

-Meanwhile, rather than handcrafting features from time-series data, another strand of research has used deep learning for motor symptom severity estimation, exploiting its inherent~\cite{bengio2009deeparchai} feature extraction. \Glspl{cnn} have been shown to detect bradykinesia with greater accuracy than fully connected neural networks, \glspl{svm}, a rule-based classifier (i.e. PART), and AdaBoost~\cite{eskofier2016pddeeplearning}.
+Another research strand employed deep learning for motor symptom severity estimation, leveraging implicit~\cite{bengio2009deeparchai} feature extraction and eliminating the need for fixed features. \Glspl{cnn} have been shown to detect bradykinesia with greater accuracy than fully connected neural networks, \glspl{svm}, a rule-based classifier (i.e., PART), and AdaBoost in a study of 10 patients; this method operated directly on the raw data and added noise as data augmentation~\cite{eskofierRecentMachineLearning2016}.
 Deep neural network architectures designed to better model temporal correlations, such as \glspl{lstm}, have been used for \gls{pd} detection from speech signals~\cite{rizvi2020lstm} and gait data~\cite{balaji2021automatic}.
-Although \glspl{cnn} are commonly used for image processing, they outperform~\cite{shiranthika_human_2020} \glspl{lstm} or perform comparably~\cite{khatun_deep_2022} for human activity recognition from wearable sensors.
+The latter hypothesize and show that \gls{lstm} can learn long-term temporal correlations directly from raw data. \Gls{cnn}, while typically used for image processing, has also been shown to outperform~\cite{shiranthikaHumanActivityRecognition2020} \glspl{lstm} or perform comparably~\cite{khatun_deep_2022} in human activity recognition from wearable sensors; this is pertinent since activity recognition is akin to \gls{pd} detection.
+These empirical results showing that \gls{cnn} are good at \gls{pd} motion detection seem plausible given the close mathematical relationship between successful explicit features (wavelet, Fourier\cite{ronald_bracewell_fourier_2000}, channel-delay correlation) and convolutions.

-However, all of these approaches suffer from the problems inherent to \gls{pd} detection from accelerometer data.
-The movement patterns that characterize \gls{pd} are complex since the accelerations caused by the symptoms are superimposed on accelerations from actions of daily living.
+Nevertheless, all of these approaches suffer from the problems inherent to \gls{pd} detection from inertial sensor data.
+The movement patterns characterizing \gls{pd} are complex because the accelerations caused by the symptoms are superimposed on accelerations from \gls{adl}.
+These non-symptomatic accelerations vary widely between patients, activities, and the exact sensor positioning.
 Furthermore, it is challenging to collect clinical data at scale, and datasets are rather small.
-Thus, continuous symptom monitoring requires an approach that can detect complex patterns with limited training data.
+Thus, continuous symptom monitoring necessitates an approach capable of detecting complex patterns in noisy signals with limited training data.
+This approach can be reframed as a time series classification task.
+Two recently proposed methods for time series classification offer new possibilities and address the problem of complex patterns with limited training data from different perspectives: \emph{InceptionTime}~\cite{fawaz2020inceptiontime} and \gls{rocket}~\cite{dempster2020rocket} have been demonstrated to outperform previous state-of-the-art methods, including \glspl{cnn} and \gls{cnn}-\gls{lstm} combinations (e.g., TapNet~\cite{zhang_tapnet_2020}) on a benchmark consisting of 26 multivariate time series from various domains~\cite{ruiz2020bakeoff}.